International Travel Guidance

-This guide is primarily intended for CMU faculty, staff and students traveling outside of the United States on behalf of CMU.
+This guide is intended for Carnegie Mellon University (CMU) faculty, staff and students traveling outside of the United States on behalf of CMU.
 Much of this information also applies to traveling outside of the United States for personal reasons as well.
 If you have a US security clearance, please contact your security officer for further requirements that will apply to you.

 Preparing for Your Trip

 Before you leave, there are several things you should do in preparation for your trip.

 - Review Department of State country information for the countries you are traveling.

 The Department of State maintains country specific information on every country in the world on the U.S. Department of State International Travel webpage.
 The webpage provides information about whether you might need a visa (if you are an American citizen), crime and medical considerations, and laws that might be significantly different than in the U.S. It's a great source of information, especially if you have never previously traveled to that country.

 Allow enough time for processing if the country you are traveling to requires a visa, or requires specific vaccinations.

 - Review Office of Research Integrity and Compliance (ORIC)'s notices

 ORIC maintains export compliance for the University.
 They can help you navigate specific situations involving export of information such as research.
 They can also determine if you will be unable to encrypt your data while traveling.
 Visit the ORIC Foreign Travel: Know Before You Go webpage for more information.